johnsblevins/AzureLandingZones/templates/entlz/README.md

 4. Deploy Platform Management Components (pipeline) - [.github/workflows/entlz-3-platform-management.yml](../../.github/workflows/entlz-3-platform-management.yml)
 5. Deploy Platform Policies (pipeline) - [.github/workflows/entlz-4-platform-policies.yml](../../.github/workflows/entlz-4-platform-policies.yml)
 6. Deploy Platform Connectivity Components (pipeline) - [.github/workflows/entlz-5-platform-connectivity-vnethubspoke.yml](../../.github/workflows/entlz-5-platform-connectivity-vnethubspoke.yml)
+7. Deploy Platform Compliance Components (pipeline)

+Once deployed these same pipeline templates can be used to manage the Enterprise Landing Zone going forward using IaC and CICD processes.

 ## Prerequistes
 1. Login to the Azure Portal with an account that has the "Global Administrator" role in Azure Active Directory.
 In the Azure Active Directory blade select properties and then select "Yes" for the option to enable "Access management for Azure resources" and click Save.
 This grants the "User Access Administrator" role to the logged in user at the tenant root (/) scope.